-Some people panic bought toilet rolls, others pasta, but as we headed in to what we had an inkling would imminently be ‘COVID-19 lockdown’ where did my head go?
+Some people panic bought toilet rolls, others pasta, but as we headed in to what we had an inkling would imminently be ‘COVID-19 lockdown’ in March 2020 where did my head go?
 How was I going to keep occupied if I didn’t have enough yarn!

 So as everyone else was fighting over the last loo roll, I was more concerned about my yarn stash, oh and making sure we had everything we needed for hubbie to decorate the lounge.
 Couldn’t have him twiddling his thumbs if we were confined to the house for weeks on end!